-The School of Constructive Arts is a field-school teaching design, building, and ecology through direct participation and experimentation.
-Our approach combines ancestral knowledge of natural materials and energy with advancing technology and contemporary building techniques to derive sustainable models of living for our time.
+The School of Constructive Arts is a field school teaching regenerative design, building, and ecology through direct observation, participation, and experimentation.
+Our approach integrates ancestral knowledge of natural materials and energy with advancing technology and contemporary building techniques to derive sustainable models of living for our time.

-Unfortunately we often waste this valuable inheritance, reshaping the earth in ways that are ultimately destructive rather than constructive.
-With all our advancements, isn’t it odd that the most desired areas in our cities are the oldest, and that more people seek out fewer wild, undeveloped lands?
-It is clear we are building a world people do not want to live in.
+Unfortunately, we often waste this valuable inheritance, reshaping the earth in ways that are ultimately destructive rather than constructive.
+With all our advancements, isn’t it odd that the most desired areas in our cities are the oldest, that more and more people seek out fewer and fewer wild, undeveloped lands?
+Pause to look, and it is clear we are shaping a world people do not want to live in.
 The quality of our built environment is declining, but the problem is not only qualitative.
 Human activity is transforming the Earth more rapidly and dramatically than ever before, altering the chemistry of the seas and the sky, disturbing essential natural processes, and threatening the balances that sustain all life.

-- Integrates architecture, art, construction, landscape, agriculture, and ecology.
+- Integrates architecture, construction, landscape, agriculture, hydrology, and ecology;

 Donald Ray Bryant